-- a. the business activities are the same as or substantially similar to your business activity; - b. the entity's revenue does not exceed 15% of the revenue declared under this policy; - c. the entity is not domiciled or incorporated or listed in the United States of America, or has or holds or processes data for clients or direct customers located there; - d. the entity has not had any cyber events, losses claims, or multimedia claims prior to you acquiring - the entity's computer systems security controls and risk management are equal to or better than yours, or you will use best endeavours within a reasonable period of time either to bring its computer systems and risk management to an equivalent standard or to ensure its computer systems will be absorbed promptly into your computer systems.
+- a. the business activities are the same as or substantially similar to your business activity; - b. the entity's revenue does not exceed 15% of the revenue declared under this policy; - c. the entity is not domiciled or incorporated or listed in the United States of America, or has or holds or processes data for clients or direct customers located there: - d. the entity has not had any cyber events, losses claims, or multimedia claims prior to you acquiring it; and - e. the entity's computer systems security controls and risk management are equal to or better than yours, or you will use best endeavours within a reasonable period of time either to bring its computer systems and risk management to an equivalent standard or to ensure its computer systems will be absorbed promptly into your computer systems. - 44. system outage means an outage caused solely by a cyber event. - 45. system failure means an interruption to your business directly arising from an unintentional, unexpected, and unplanned outage of your IT infrastructure but does not include an outage: - a. caused by a cyber event; - b. caused by using untested, disapproved, or illegal software, or software that is past its end-of-life and no longer supported; - c. caused by use of a non-operational part of your IT infrastructure; or - d. arising out of commercial dispute, failure to pay for services or refusal to deliver services paid for. - 46. telephone phreaking means a hacking of your business telephone systems that causes you direct financial loss.

-- 39. system outage means an outage caused solely by a cyber event. - 40. system failure means an interruption to your business directly arising from an unintentional, unexpected, and unplanned outage of your IT infrastructure but does not include an outage: - a. caused by a cyber event; - b. caused by using untested, disapproved, or illegal software, or software that is past its end-of-life and no longer supported; - c. caused by use of a non-operational part of your IT infrastructure; - d. arising out of commercial dispute, failure to pay for services or refusal to deliver services paid for, - e. arising out of physical cause or natural peril, such as fire, wind, water, flood, lightning, explosion, collision, subsidence, or earthquake. - 41. telephone phreaking means a hacking of your business telephone systems that causes you direct financial loss. - 42. utility provider includes providers of gas, electricity, water, sewage, telecommunications, satellite, cable, internet access, internet backbone, DNS servers or other core infrastructure of the internet. - Utility provider does not include those services under your direct control. - 43. waiting period means the number of hours specified in your schedule. - 44. we/our/us means HDI Global Specialty SE Australia acting through Emergence Insurance Pty Ltd. - 45. you/your means the policyholder referred to in your schedule, policyholder's subsidiaries, any affiliates stated in your schedule, and any current, future, or former employee for work performed in connection with your business, including directors and officers, or partners if you are a partnership.
+- 47. utility provider includes providers of gas, electricity, water, sewage, telecommunications, satellite, cable, internet access, internet backbone, DNS servers or other core infrastructure of the internet. - Utility provider does not include those services under your direct control. - 48. waiting period means the number of hours specified in your schedule. - 49. war, for the purposes of exclusion 10, means armed conflict involving physical force: - a. by a state against another state, or - b. as part of a civil war, rebellion, revolution, insurrection, military or usurpation of power, whether war be declared or not.

+- 50. we/our/us means underwriters designated in the schedule as insurers of this policy and Emergence acting on behalf of underwriters as the issuer of this policy. - 51. you/your means the policyholder referred to in your schedule, policyholder's subsidiaries, any affiliates stated in your schedule, and any current, future, or former employee for work performed in connection with your business, including directors and officers, or partners if you are a partnership.